Verma314/haskell-snippets/README.md

 (todo: Look up property testing, and what else can be done using it.
 Find out how formal verification works.)

+I loved this chapter quite a lot.
+And for property testing, my mind is blown.
 ---

 *Notes on using QuickCheck*